CrayLabs/SmartRedis/doc/data_structures.rst

 Data processing is an essential step in most machine learning workflows.
-For this reason, RedisAI provides the ability to evaluate PyTorch programs using the hardware co-located with the back-end database (either CPU or GPU).
+For this reason, RedisAI provides the ability to evaluate PyTorch programs using the hardware co-located with the backend database (either CPU or GPU).
 The SmartRedis ``Client`` provides functions for users to place a script in the database, retrieve a script from the database, and run a script.